zkrising/Tachi/docs/docs/contributing/components/documentation.md

 ## Running the Documentation

-Use `mkdocs serve` inside the `docs/` folder to start up a local documentation viewer on port `8000`.
+Use `mkdocs serve` inside Tachi's `docs/` folder to start up a local documentation viewer on port `8000`.

 This will automatically refresh when you edit anything related to the documentation, so you can quickly see how your stuff goes.